 The issued senior secured bonds of SEK 210 million have a three-year maturity and an annual interest rate of STIBOR (3 months) plus 10 per cent.
 Bong has to comply with financial covenants in the loan agreement.
 These covenants specify certain limits for net debt in relation to EBITDA.
+The terms and conditions was changed in June 2020, after approval by the bond-holders, in order to increase external loans due to the Covid-19 pandemic.

 Other credit facilities consist of the subsidiaries' local overdraft facilities in foreign banks.
-At year-end, total credit facilities amounted to SEK 227 million (223), of which approved unused credit SEK 17 million (13).
+At year-end, total credit facilities amounted to SEK 222 million (227), of which approved unused credit SEK 12 million (17).

 The Parent Company's external borrowing largely covers the borrowing needs of the subsidiaries.
-The table above presents the Group's nonderivative financial liabilities and net settled derivative financial instruments that comprise financial liabilities, broken down by the time remaining on the balance sheet date until the contractual maturity date and assuming an unchanged financing structure and amortization rate over time for the Group's non-derivative liabilities.
+The table above presents the Group's non-derivative financial liabilities and net settled derivative financial instruments that comprise financial liabilities, broken down by the time remaining on the balance sheet date until the contractual maturity date and assuming an unchanged financing structure and amortization rate over time for the Group's non-derivative liabilities.
 Derivatives that are financial liabilities are included in the analysis if their contractual maturities are essential for understanding the timing of future cash flows.
 The amounts shown in the table are the contractual undiscounted cash flows estimated at the closing market rate and the periods expected interest margin.